MediaRecorder Video Bitrates

 iOS Safari follows the same pattern, but the bitrate is lower at 480p.

-The defaults are enforced.
-Each browser consistently produces video bitrates close to its defined default, and, importantly, the bitrate doesn't scale with resolution.
-A 4K recording in Chrome, without specifying a custom bitrate, will hit the 2.5 Mbps ceiling (default bitrate on Chrome) just like a 480p recording.
+With the exception of our Chrome/Android test, the defaults are enforced.
+Each browser consistently produces video bitrates close to its defined default.
+As a result, the bitrate doesn't scale with resolution.
+A 4K recording in Chrome on macOS, without specifying a custom bitrate, will hit the 2.5 Mbps ceiling (default bitrate on Chrome) just like a 480p recording.

 What happens when you explicitly set videoBitsPerSecond